yozi66/tahi.app/doc/moving_tasks.md

 Codex prompts
 -------------

+// TODO We can move items using the up and down buttons in the header (TahiHeader.tsx).
+Add drag-and-drop to move the tasks.
+See https://icflorescu.github.io/mantine-datatable/examples/row-dragging/ for drag-and-drop docs

 // TODO for multi-select support we need topSelectedItem and firstSelectedItem ids and indexes instead of single selectedItemId/index export type TodolistSlice = {
   selectedItemId?: number;